Our point of view

 One of the best things about personalized benefits is that the business gets to decide how much it wants to spend on benefits.
 Once the business decides on its benefits budget, PeopleKeep automates the rest with a monthly fee based on the number of benefit-eligible employees.

 Use the pricing slider on this page to explore PeopleKeep's pricing structure.

 How does PeopleKeep interact with accountants and other trusted advisors?

-Accountants and other trusted advisors can join the PeopleKeep Ambassador program.
-Amassadors who refer clients can give then a $150 discount on PeopleKeep.
+Accountants and other trusted advisors can join the PeopleKeep referral program.
+Ambassadors who refer clients can give then a $150 discount on PeopleKeep.
 They also get $150 for every company they refer that signs up.

-The PeopleKeep Ambassador program gives Ambassadors access to exclusive content outlining how PeopleKeep makes offering benefits simple, painless, and personal for small businesses.
-Ambassadors also receive access to a custom link they can send to clients, which tracks and attributes all referrals back to them.
+The PeopleKeep referral program provides access to exclusive content outlining how PeopleKeep makes offering benefits simple, painless, and personal for small businesses.

 How does PeopleKeep compare with competitors?

 Unlike traditional account-based administrators, we don't handle businesses' money.
 There's no pre-funding and no debit card, which means businesses don't have to try to get their money back when funds have been disbursed in error.